-Is there anything better than a sweet dessert bread?
-Not unless it is filled with surprise fillings and is in the shape of a delicious pull apart bread that you can eat also at breakfast!
+There is nothing better than a Sweet Surprise Dessert Bread!
+Filled with your choice of filling, made in the shape of a delicious pull apart bread and that you can also eat at Breakfast!

 I love making yeast breads, I love the smell while they are baking in the oven, I love the kneading and the rising and best of all I love them warm out of the oven.